 In recent years, Johnson & Johnson has faced lawsuits for damages caused by its hip replacement parts, vaginal mesh, and prescription drugs.

 Talcum powder has been the subject of lawsuits for years by private individuals who claim that the favorite cosmetic product had caused cancer.
-The first of these lawsuits was filed by an American named Darlene Coker in 1997.
-Coker contended that the company's continued use of talcum powder had caused mesothelioma, a type of lung cancer.
+One of the first to file one of these lawsuits was by a woman named Darlene Coker in 1997.
+Coker contended that the company's continued use of talcum powder had caused mesothelioma, a type of asbestos exposure related condition.

-According to Reuters, the company refused to provide internal documents about the amount of asbestos in its talc mining operations and products because those analyses would have revealed that Coker was right.
+According to Reuters, the company refused to provide internal documents about the amount of asbestos in its talc mining operations and products because that would have revealed that Coker was right.
 The woman resigned in 1999 and died ten years later.

-This is not the only case.
-Since then, there have been more than 11,000 known cases in which the plaintiffs have blamed talcum powder for causing various health problems such as lung cancer or cervical cancer.
-Most of these lawsuits were unsuccessful, but some were able to prove their case and resulted in multi-million dollar penalties for the company.
+Since her case, there have been more than 11,000 cases in which the plaintiffs have blamed talcum powder for causing various health problems such as ovarian cancer or mesothelioma.
+Many of these lawsuits resulted in multi-million dollar penalties against the company.